 An exposure that might place HCP at risk for HAIs is defined as an event that results in the transfer of pathogenic organisms from a source to a host by contact transmission, i.e., direct or indirect contact transmission; or respiratory transmission, i.e., inhalation of droplets or droplet nuclei (airborne transmission).2,3 Droplets and droplet nuclei are generated when people talk, breath, cough, or sneeze; or when water is converted to a fine mist by medical/dental devices, such as high-speed handpieces, ultrasonic instruments, or by lasers and electrosurgical units.2,3

-All HCP should be familiar with postexposure management strategies such as procedures for proper wound care, prompt reporting of an exposure, postexposure evaluation, postexposure prophylaxis (PEP), and postexposure follow-up.4 Key to successful postexposure management is the timely initiation of PEP.
-PEP is any preventive medical treatment (e.g., administration of vaccines, immune globulins, or antibacterial agents) started in a timely manner after exposure to a pathogenic virus or bacteria in order to prevent infection and the development of disease.
+All HCP should be familiar with postexposure management strategies such as procedures for proper wound care and prompt reporting of an exposure.
+Postexposure evaluation, initiation of postexposure prophylaxis (PEP), and postexposure follow-up is to be performed by a physician familiar with strategies to prevent postexposure HAIs.4 PEP is any preventive medical treatment (e.g., administration of vaccines, immune globulins, or antibacterial agents) started in a timely manner after exposure to a pathogenic virus or bacteria in order to prevent infection and the development of disease.

 Your session is about to expire.
 Do you want to continue logged in?